-However, things did not work out as it should be.
+However, things did not work out as they should be.

 From there, I started to look for more remote projects on oDesk.

-At the beginning it was very challenging since I had no decent reputation yet.
+In the beginning, it was very challenging since I had no decent reputation yet.

-Here are what I do to get approved for a job on oDesk at that time, and eventually sustain my income from there:
+Here are what I do to get a job on oDesk at that time, and eventually sustain my income from there:

-- Look for small project with easy requirement - the project that I am confident I can finish it successfully.
+- Look for a small project with the easy requirement – the project that I am confident I can finish it successfully.

-- Look for hourly project - because such project turns out to be a long-term one.
+- Look for an hourly project – because such a project turns out to be a long-term one.

-- Once I was approved as contractor of a project, I am doing my best to follow all requirement, and always be honest to the client.
+- Once I was approved as a contractor of a project, I am doing my best to follow all requirements, and always be honest to the client.

 - I never demanded a raise from any clients I am working with.
-In fact, over time, they raised the rate because they are satisfied with the result of my work.
+In fact, over time, they raised the rate because they loved the result of my work.

-I always treat any remote project I am working on as I am working as in-house developer which means:
+- Always treat any remote project I am working on as I am working as an in-house developer which means:

-- I always come online at the hours I had agreed with the client.
+- coming online at the hours I had agreed with the client.

-- I always send a brief update of my works near the end of the day.
+- sending a brief update of my works near the end of the day.